Ahmad bin Said al-Busaidi

 Ahmad bin Said al-Busaidi (1694 – 15 December 1783) was the first ruler of Oman of the Al Bu Said dynasty.
-He came to power during a period when Oman was divided by civil war, and the Persians had occupied large parts of the country.
+He came to power during the Omani Civil War and when the Persians had occupied large parts of the country.
 During his long rule as Imam, the country prospered and regained its leading position in the Persian Gulf.

 Early years

 Ahmad bin Sa’id bin Ahmad bin Muhammad bin Abdelmajid Al-Busaidi Al-Azdi Al-Ammani Al-Ibadhi was born in the city of Adam, Oman, in 1694, the son of Sa’id bin Ahmad Al-Busaidi.

 Ahmad bin Sa’id came from the Al Bu Sa’id, a small Hinawi tribe from the interior of Oman.

 He was great-great-grandson of Mubarak al-Saidi al-Azdy of the Banu Hiba.

 It was said that he began as a wood vendor and worked his way up.

 He became a leading merchant of the port city of Sohar.

 In 1737 he was appointed governor of this city.

 The sixth Imam of Oman of the Yaruba dynasty was Saif bin Sultan II, who came to power during a period of civil war and lost popularity due to his indulgent lifestyle.

 Saif called for military help from Persia, and in 1737 Persian troops arrived led by Nader Shah.
 They began to conquer the country.

 The Persians left in 1738 but returned from 1742 to 1744.

 By 1742 the Persians were in control of much of the country.
 Saif was tricked into letting them take the key forts of al Jalali and al Mirani in Muscat while drunk at a banquet.
 He died soon after, the last of his dynasty.
 The Persians took Muscat and then attacked Sohar to the north.

 After enduring nine months of siege, Ahmad bin Sa’id negotiated an honorable surrender.

 The Persian commander Taqi Khan confirmed him as governor of Sohar and Barka in return for payment of tribute.